lovelyexterminator/lovelyexterminator/README.md

                           IM NOT OKAY IN EVERY SENSE OF THE WORD, PLEASE INTWEC IF WEIRDOS BOTHER YOU.

-<p align="center"> Mark & Jared's nr 1 fan / glazer
+<p align="center"> Mark/Jared & Trots nr 1 fan / glazer